Blind quantum computation over a collective-noise channel

-Next we will provide a detailed version of the proof of correctness of the single-photon-based protocol, {\red where its success probability is also calculated.} \\ {\it Proof:} The state of the $k$th and $k'$th photons before the QND measurements is given by
+Here we provide a detail of the proof of correctness of the single-photon-based DFS-BQC protocol, where its success probability is also calculated. \\ {\it Proof:} The state of the $k$th and $k'$th photons before QND measurements is given by

-There are four successful cases depending on {\red the outcomes of the} QND measurements as follows.\\
+There are four successful cases depending on the outcomes of the QND measurements, as follows:\\